thoughtworksarts/thoughtworksarts.github.io/app/_projects/seismic-sense.markdown

 season      : Summer 2016

-description : A wearable sensory organ which allows the wearer to feel earthquakes and other seismic activity occurring anywhere in the world. image       : /images/projects/seismic-sense/og.jpg
+description : A wearable sensory organ which allows the wearer to feel earthquakes and other seismic activity occurring anywhere in the world.

+thumb-alt   : A woman's foot with electronics laid out over top

+image       : /images/projects/seismic-sense/og.jpg

 artist      : Moon Ribas